Comparison of Medieval and Modern Beekeeping Practices

 Common myths about bee life span

 What common myths about bee life span might cause misjudgment of their importance? • Myth 1: All bees live a long time.
-In reality, most adult bees have very short lifespans.
+In reality, most adults have very short lifespans.
 Solitary bees live only a few weeks, just long enough to mate and reproduce, while honeybee and bumblebee workers typically live about 4-6 weeks.
+Queens

 Common myths about bee life span Read More »